systemd Daemonjournalctl: Query the systemd Journaludevsystemd Daemon

 conveniently review the list of all services and their status (rather

-than having to parse /varlog/
+than having to parse /varlog/). systemd also allows

 you to scan the start-up procedure to find out how much time each